skjolber/external-nfc-api/README.md

 # External NFC Service API (native style) for Android

-This API is for interaction with the [External NFC Service](https://play.google.com/store/apps/details?id=com.skjolberg.nfc.external) app found in Google Play.

-The [External NFC Service](https://play.google.com/store/apps/details?id=com.skjolberg.nfc.external) app provides NFC-functionality along the lines of native Android NFC for external NFC readers connected via USB.

-Projects using this library will benefit from:
+Library for interaction with ACS NFC readers over USB for Android devices.

+Features:
  - External NFC reader management and interaction
  - Parallell use of external and/or internal NFC (i.e. in the same activity, both enabled at the same time)
  - Support for both tags and Android devices (Host Card Emulation), simultaneously